 While the shortbread crust is baking, prepare the lemon curd.
 Whisk together the eggs, yolks, and sugar in a small (2-quart) saucepan, then whisk in the lemon zest, lemon juice, and salt to form a smooth, liquidy mixture.
 Set a small strainer over a mixing bowl and place next to the stove.

 Place the pan with the lemon mixture over medium heat.
 Stir, gently but continuously, until the mixture thickens enough to coat the back of a spoon and registers about 155°F on an instant-read thermometer; this should take 8 to 10 minutes.
 Be sure to scrape the bottom and edges of the pan as you stir.
 If you notice the mixture starting to coagulate and clump up, immediately remove the pan from heat.

 Strain the lemon curd into the bowl, removing the zest and any clumps from the curd.
 While the curd is still warm, stir in the butter.
 Stir until the butter is completely melted.

 When the shortbread crust is ready, remove it from the oven and pour the curd over top.
-(It's ok if one is finished before the other, though ideally, they will finish at close to the same time.)
-Bake at 350°F until the edges of the curd are set, but the middle is still jiggly, 10 to 15 minutes.
+(It's okay if one is finished before the other, though ideally, they will finish at close to the same time.)
+Put the pan back in the oven and bake at 350°F until the edges of the curd are set, but the middle is still jiggly, 10 to 15 minutes.